United 777 Diverts To Midway Island

 • A United Airlines Boeing 777 en route from Honolulu to Guam made an emergency landing on Midway Island due to a strange odor in the cabin.

-• The 335 passengers and 13 crew were initially housed in a gymnasium before being flown back to Hawaii by another aircraft.
+• The 335 passengers and 13 crew were safely evacuated, spent time in a gymnasium, and were later flown back to Hawaii by another aircraft.

 See a mistake?
 Contact us.